Skip to main content

 • SMO 3: International Standards on Auditing

-Under the Accounting and Financial Reporting Ordinance of 2021, the Accounting and Financial Reporting Council (AFRC) is responsible for overseeing audit standard-setting activities.
-Under AFRC oversight, the Hong Kong Institute of Certified Public Accountants (HKICPA) continues to set audit standards.
+Under the Accounting and Financial Reporting Council Ordinance (Cap.
+588), the Accounting and Financial Reporting Council (AFRC) is responsible for overseeing audit standard-setting activities in Hong Kong Special Administrative Region (S.A.R.).
+Under the oversight of the AFRC, the Hong Kong Institute of Certified Public Accountants (HKICPA) continues to set auditing standards.

-The Hong Kong Standards on Auditing are issued by the Auditing and Assurance Standards Committee of HKICPA and have been continuously updated and converged with the ISA issued by the IAASB since 2005.
-HKICPA has procedures to review and monitor new and revised pronouncements issued by the IAASB to ensure auditing standards in Hong Kong S.A.R. are kept up to date.
+Hong Kong Standards on Auditing (HKSA) are issued by the Auditing and Assurance Standards Committee of HKICPA and have been continuously updated since 2005 to maintain alignment with the International Standards on Auditing issued by the International Auditing and Assurance Standards Board.
+HKICPA maintains established procedures to review, monitor, and incorporate new and revised pronouncements issued by the International Auditing and Assurance Standards Board to ensure that auditing standards in Hong Kong S.A.R. remain current, including updates reflected in the 2025 Handbook.

 Current Status: Sustain